 We visited 6 museums and 14 monuments in 1 day and one hour.
 When it was time to leave town, the hotel's shuttle bus pulled up in front of Union Station.
 Jesus was driving.
 He had the AC on #10 and Marvin Gaye's "Sexual Healing" was on the stereo.
 I danced my way on to that ride.
 When I die, I hope Jesus comes to pick me up in a shuttle bus just like that one.
 With the AC on #10 and Marvin on the the stereo.

+And with that I will say good night.
 Leave me comment and tell me where you're from!
 Did you grow up in a big family too?
 What were your mom's 3 rules?
 Thanks for being my friend, and thanks for reading my biography.
 Know I always mean it when I say: